Porcelain vs. Ceramic Tile: What's the Difference?

 Ceramic tile is available in a wide range of colors and designs for versatile use and a sleek look.
 “Glazing allows for brighter color and a glasslike surface,” says Gary McCoy, Lowe’s store manager for the Charlotte, NC, area.
 Tile sizes range from tiny mosaic to large format and come in just about any shape imaginable.
 Choose from almost any installation pattern and incorporate trim pieces, borders and inlays to accentuate decorative elements.
 Mix and match colors and sizes for visual interest, or repeat the same styles on walls, countertops or showers for a cohesive look.

-What It’s Best Used For
+What Ceramic Tile is Best Used For?

 Ceramic tile is a suitable choice for many areas of the home, whether it’s walls, floors, countertops or backsplashes.
 It's resistant to moisture, stands up to stains and won't absorb bacteria or odors.
 Since it often feels cool, it's a good flooring option in rooms that tend to get hot during warmer months.
 On the PEI scale, which rates the hardness and durability of tile materials, ceramic tile is rated from 0 to 5 based on hardness.
 Zero through 2 is suitable for wall tile, and 3 is good for most residential uses.